 Here’s an example of LGBT Bar law student members’ activism on the FDA’s “Gay Blood Ban”:

-The law students at Berkeley wrote the letter featured below and circulated it to all the faculty, staff, and students at Berkeley Law before the blood drive started.
+The law students at Berkeley wrote a letter and circulated it to all the faculty, staff, and students at Berkeley Law before the blood drive started.
 During the drive, they peacefully protested the FDA’s discriminatory policy for six hours by handing out flyers and copies of the LGBT Bar’s student toolkit as well as asking donors to sign a petition for the FDA to move away from the “Gay Blood Ban” and to a risk-based assessment of donors.
 The petition was signed by 87 participants and their presence was welcomed at the drive.
 Tyler Wolfe, one of the protestors and co-chair of the LGBT Bar’s Law Student Congress, notes “the American Red Cross was extremely accommodating.
 They even allowed us to peacefully protest the ‘Gay Blood Ban’ from within the blood drive.
 We had our table set up directly next to the blood drive’s sign-in table.
 This visibility helped boost our message, and we are very grateful that the blood drive volunteers were so willing to work with us.”

-Their protest was part of a larger campaign the LGBT Bar launched this summer that advocates for the FDA to adopt a risk-based analysis determined by the behavior of a donor rather than by their sexual orientation.
+Their protest was part of a larger campaign launched by the LGBT Bar that advocates for the FDA to adopt a risk-based analysis determined by the behavior of a donor rather than by their sexual orientation.
 Currently, men who have sex with men (MSM) are banned from donating blood purely due to their sexual orientation rather than a pattern of behavior that more accurately indicates their level of risk for HIV.
 The Berkeley Law students’ protest aimed to raise awareness of the fact that blood collection agencies could be far more effective at ensuring blood samples are HIV-free, and far less discriminatory, by implementing an individual risk assessment.
 Under this system, blood collection agencies would defer individuals based on risky behavior rather than sexual orientation.
 A MSM who does not have unprotected sex and is completely monogamous is much less at risk for HIV than a heterosexual person who has unprotected sex with multiple partners.

 Dear members of the Berkeley Law community,